MartinMSPedersen/traxfig/README.md

 	they are numbered.

 version 2.11
+	Improvement of postscript output by Richard.

+version 2.12
 	Add -s output format to output in slugbugblue format.
 Made by Martin M. S. Pedersen

-version 2.11
-	Improvement of postscript output by Richard.